-There are other people with whom you can discuss your personal circumstances such as the Student Support and Experience Team Student-Support@staffs.ac.uk, the Student Advice Centre or your partner provider support team.
+There are other people with whom you can discuss your personal circumstances such as the Student Support and Experience Team Student-Support@staffs.ac.uk, the Student Advice Team.
+If you're studying at a partner, your institution will have their own support teams.
 We are all here to help you succeed first time on time.